 Foreign Language (Kindergarten, Grades 1-8)

 German or Spanish is taught two, three, or three times a week, depending on the grade level of the children.
-At the K-3rd grade levels, Spanish is taught for one semester and German is taught the other.
-At the 4th through 8th grade level, there is one class of Spanish and one class of German.
-Beginning in 4th grade, students remain in the language of their choice.
+At the K-5th grade levels, Spanish is taught for one semester and German is taught the other.
+Beginning in 6th grade, students remain in the language of their choice.
 In the early grades, children learn through a diversity of oral and practical activities in addition to reading and writing as they progress through the course.
 The emphasis is on songs, rhymes, stories, games and role plays and on making familiar classroom activities part of the language learning process.
 Through speaking, listening and being listened to, children sort out their understanding of new experiences and languages.
 Foreign language instruction in the upper grades focuses on vocabulary in practical daily-life themes, establishing a limited, but useful vocabulary, and familiarity with the native countries’ customs, history, and culture.
 At higher levels, the study of the foreign language emphasizes communicating with accuracy and stresses meaningful cultural context.
 Students enrolled in German or Spanish in seventh and eighth grades may earn a credit that the local high schools accept.

 Art (Grades 1-8)